 he might bring them bound to Jerusalem ..."

 The thing is, he was utterly given over to his religion.
-Here's how he describes himself:
+At a later date here's how he thought of himself:

 "... circumcised the eighth day, of the stock of Israel, of the tribe of Benjamin, a Hebrew of the Hebrews; concerning the law, a Pharisee ... concerning the righteousness which is in the law, blameless," Philippians 3'5-6.

-However, these men and women were expressing a definitely different way of living, which gave glory to Jesus, the Way to God.
-And, it was based on the same scriptures as he knew!
+The thing was, these men and women were expressing a definitely different way of living, which gave glory to Jesus, the Way to God.

-At His word he immediately repented and became one of His followers and therefore one of them (see Acts 9'4 and on).
+Hearing Christ's words he immediately repented and became a follower and therefore one of them (see Acts 9'4 and on).

-Then this Saul, now Paul, would later say: "... what things were gain to me, these I have counted loss for Christ, Philippians 3'7
+Later on in his life Saul, now called Paul, would say: "... what things were gain to me, these I have counted loss for Christ (Philippians 3'7).

 As he knew well, Believers were known corporately as The Way.

-The name is not surprising because, after all, they knew Jesus to be The Way" (John 14'6).
+That they were called that name is not surprising because, after all, they knew Jesus to be The Way (John 14'6).
 And they also knew Him as the One who preached, taught and lived God's Kingdom life.